 Kyoto is not only known for its temples and shrines but also for its breathtaking natural beauty.
 The city is blessed with numerous gardens and parks that offer escape from the busy streets.

-• Ryoan-ji Temple: a Zen garden, famous for its simplicity and rock arrangements.
+- Ryoan-ji Temple (opens in new tab): a Zen garden, famous for its simplicity and rock arrangements.
 Take a moment to meditate in this peaceful space;

-• Maruyama Park: during cherry blossom season, the park comes alive with thousands of cherry trees in full bloom;
+- Maruyama Park (opens in new tab): during cherry blossom season, the park comes alive with thousands of cherry trees in full bloom;

-• Katsura Imperial Villa: a masterpiece of Japanese landscape design;
+- Katsura Imperial Villa (opens in new tab): a masterpiece of Japanese landscape design;

-• Kyoto Botanical Garden: home to a vast collection of plants and flowers from around the world.
+- Kyoto Botanical Garden (opens in new tab): home to a vast collection of plants and flowers from around the world.

 7. Where to Stay in Kyoto - Ryokans, Hotels, and Accommodation Options